Skip to main content

 The coverage available in the UK amongst all four networks is a high percentage of the population.
 IoT devices, however, are more likely to be installed or move into network voids for one or more of the networks, due to being in rural spots, indoors or underground.

 In these settings, being able to connect to several networks is of premium value and can mean the difference between a successful service and one that fails.
 Indeed, 2G and then 3G have been the stalwarts of IoT connectivity for several years due to their lower radio frequency and as a result longer range.
+2G and 3G networks, however, are under pressure as MNOs invest in their LTE and 5G infrastructures.

-Voice IoT
+Voice IoT SIM Cards

+Many voice IoT devices tend not to be as well-known and standard as the major mobile phones and therefore require further evaluation, diligence, and technical approvals.
 This is also because they are often used in supplementary ways to the simplest forms of IoT data throughput and require further infrastructure and monitoring.
 They are part of a safety system, critical user emergency service or operator/user intervention system.

 Applications that require voice can be more complex.
 VoIP or VoLTE services also often require the MNO to recognise the device as an approved version, allowed to utilise this service on its network.
+Multi-Network VoLTE is on the near horizon but requires roaming providers to implement core infrastructure changes to support the functionality with compliant MNOs.

-Types of UK IoT SIM cards Available
+Types of UK Data IoT SIM Cards Available for IoT Solutions

-Single Network Variants
+Single Network Variants for IoT Project(s)

 While the majority of IoT SIM cards in use are multi-network in nature, there are applications which lend themselves to single-network variants.
 This is most typically where very large data is required and there is known good coverage in the fixed location where the device is to be situated.
 Most, however, are multi-network and the most critical systems will use dual-core systems to ensure that risks of single points of failure are minimised or eliminated.

-SIM Card Form Factors
+IoT Data SIM Card UK Form Factors

-UICC & eUICC Forms
+IoT eSIM UICC & eUICC Forms Available for IoT Deployment(s)

-While this is technically achievable due to the availability of GSMA harmonisation, the license fees and commercial agreements needed between operators do mean that changing profile is more complex than many might imagine.
-Whether you can change the profile depends upon the relationships between operators, who in many cases may feel in competition with each other.
+Plastic and embedded IoT SIMs are also available in UICC and the eSIM eUICC formats.
+Offering the prospect of changing SIM MNO or MVNO (virtual operators) profiles post-delivery and deployment.
+While this is technically achievable due to the availability of GSMA harmonisation, the license fees and commercial agreements needed between operators do mean that changing profile is more complex.
+Whether you can change the profile depends upon eUICC inter operator agreements.

+Many IoT providers, therefore, are using eUICC bootstrap profiles as a way of futureproofing, without a yet clear pathway for how or why they would look to change profiles post-deployment.
 This means that there is a cost for building in this facility, without the certainty that the switching of the credentials will be needed or ever utilised.
 Given that IoT devices tend to be highly dispersed and often in hard-to-reach assemblies or installations, many feel that this is a price worth paying.

-Roaming from the UK
+Roaming from the UK with UK IoT SIM Cards (Global Coverage)

 One of the benefits of multi-network systems is that they cater for these known contexts or situations.
 Indeed, IoT service providers can plan and understand the tariffs in the regions where they expect their devices and systems to be used.
 In most cases, multi-network roaming systems stand for a reciprocal trade system and are suitable means for connecting devices that cross borders or are deployed permanently in a country.
+Single-Network IoT SIMs may ned roaming capability enables to function abroad and price agreements may not have been factored in up-front.

-For example, while permanent roaming is tolerated to a certain scale, in very large-scale deployments in regions such as the USA, it is wise to seek device approvals via an MVNO, such as Caburn Telecom which has direct IoT agreements with the major MNO operator(s).
-This means that primary connections are assured, while the use of roaming SIMs can if needed be limited to a secondary or back -up status in these contexts.
+There are, however, some mobile operators and government restrictions that apply in certain areas.
+It is therefore important to understand these potential restrictions and their likely impact on the service for IoT applications.
+For example, while permanent roaming is tolerated to a certain scale, in very large-scale deployments in regions such as the USA, it is wise to seek device approvals.
+A MVNO, such as Caburn Telecom which has direct IoT agreements with the major MNO operator(s) in many such countries.
+This means that such primary MNO connections are assured, while the use of roaming SIMs can if needed be limited to a secondary or back-up status in these contexts.

 About Caburn Telecom